 The relationship between obesity and breast cancer may be affected by the stage of life in which a woman gains weight and becomes obese.
 Researchers are working hard to answer this question.
 Weight gain during adult life, most often from about age 18 to between the ages of 50 or 60, has been linked with an increased risk of breast cancer after the menopause.

 The increased risk of breast cancer in women who have had the menopause is thought to be due to increased levels of oestrogen in obese women.
 After the menopause, when the ovaries stop producing hormones, fat tissue becomes the most important source of oestrogen.
 Because obese women have more fat tissue, their oestrogen levels are higher.
 This potentially leads to more rapid growth of breast cancers that are encouraged to grow by the hormone oestrogen.

 The relationship between obesity and breast cancer risk may also be affected by race and ethnicity.
-There is limited evidence that the risk associated with overweight and obesity may be less among African American and Hispanic women than among white women.
+There is limited evidence that the risk associated with overweight and obesity may be less among Black and Hispanic women than among white women.